 OUR GUIDES ENJOY HOSTING BOTH STYLES OF ANGLING.
 A conventional angler can cast further and cover water that the fly angler cannot reach.
 He can also throw the largest lures that will entice the true trophies in our waters, drawing them out of cover.
 Our biggest fish are usually landed by our conventional anglers.
 For every long cast made by a conventional angler, the fly angler will make 2-3 shorter presentations.
 The fly angler can put his fly in a spot that a lure can't reach.
-He will usually land more fish and a wider variety of size.
+He will usually land more fish and a wider variety of sizes.
 The biggest fish hooked on a fly are a true challenge to land, even for the most experienced fishermen.

 Above: Our fish landed on casting and spinning gear.
 Below: Our fish landed on fly gear.